warmist/scripts/docs/fix/noexert-exhaustion.rst

 Running this regularly works around :bug:`8389`, which permanently debuffs NOEXERT units and prevents them from properly partaking in military training.
 It should be run if you notice Vampires, Necromancers, or Intelligent Undead become 'Tired'.
-Enabling this script via control-panel or gui/control-panel will run it often enough to prevent NOEXERT units from becoming 'Tired'.
+Enabling this script via `control-panel` or `gui/control-panel` will run it often enough to prevent NOEXERT units from becoming 'Tired'.

 Usage
 -----
 ::

-    fix/zero-noexert-exhaustion
+    fix/noexert-exhaustion

 Technical details
 -----------------